491 Visa - Skilled Work Regional

 Criteria – One fails, all fail

-The Subclass 491 primary applicant cannot satisfy the primary criteria and be granted a visa unless all members of the family unit members who are Subclass 491 visa applicants (and in some cases, members of their family unit who are not visa applicants) satisfy those criteria.
+The Subclass 491 primary applicant cannot satisfy the primary criteria and be granted a visa unless all members of the family unit members who are 491 visa applicants (and in some cases, members of their family unit who are not visa applicants) satisfy those criteria.

 Subsequent Entrant Applications

-These secondary applicants must be a member of the family unit of the primary a person who holds a Subclass 491 visa.
+These secondary applicants must be a member of the family unit of the primary a person who holds a 491 visa.
 A visa application made by a subsequent applicant can include more than one person seeking to satisfy the secondary criteria for the visa grant(s).

 Case officers will closely review the declared relationship history, in conjunction with the information provided in the associated primary visa holder’s previous application in determining whether the subsequent entrant applicant is a member of the family unit.
-The Department will scrutinise any application where the Subclass 491 visa holder had declared themselves to be ‘single’ and were awarded the points, and the declared relationship with the subsequent entrant applicant commenced shortly after the associated visa holder was issued an invitation to apply for or was granted a Subclass 491 visa.
+The Department will scrutinize any application where the 491 visa holder had declared themselves to be ‘single’ and were awarded the points, and the declared relationship with the subsequent entrant applicant commenced shortly after the associated visa holder was issued an invitation to apply for or was granted a Subclass 491 visa.
 If the de facto or spouse relationship commenced after the invitation to apply but before decision the visa applicant is required to notify the Department of the change in circumstances.

-Bridging Visa for Offshore Applicants
+Bridging visa for Offshore Applicants

 Restrictions on applying for other permanent visas